Stacked Triple Differences: The Practice of Using Triple-Difference Event-Study Specification

 The coefficient $\omega_{g,\ell}^{e,\star}$ measures how much of the variation in the cohort-specific indicator $R_{g,\ell}$ is captured by the aggregate event-time-$e$ indicator $R_e$ after partialling out all three sets of fixed effects.
 These weights are estimable from the data without any assumptions on the outcome model.
 The following results are described in the following object.
-Following \citet{sun_estimating_2021}, I define the \textit{cohort-average treatment on the treated} at event-time $e$ for cohort $g$ as